“No country can ever truly flourish if it stifles the potential of its women

 - think they have to be perfect in everything,

-How big would your pool of next generation female leaders be if you knew how to empower your female talent to go
+How big would your pool of next generation female leaders be if you could empower your female talent to go

 That is where we can step in!